MalikpMorgan/SocietyForBlackArchaeologists/Readme.md

 | [Recorder Film](https://recorderfilm.com) | Documentary | Digital Preservation |

 ### Featured Integration: Archaeological Researchers
-- The Professor's Will Lead the Way 💼
+- The Professor's and Professionals Will Lead the Way 💼
+- The Community Will Follow 🌟
+- The Kids will take us to the next level 🚀

 ## 📊 Research Databases